| | Phantom Black Dogs (Black Shuck)

 three people dead and left scorch marks on the North church

+door, which can still be seen today.
 These two examples suggest phenomena related to the weather

 conditions, perhaps some form of little understood ball lighting,